Get Matched With Early Childhood Education Programs

 Career Outlook

-One factor affecting the employment of kindergarten and elementary school teachers is the increase in student enrollment.
+Between 2023 and 2033, the overall employment of preschool teachers is predicted to grow by 4%.
+This is about the same rate as for all other occupations.
+One factor affecting the employment of preschool and elementary school teachers is the increase in student enrollment.
 This pushes the demand for these teachers up—but one caveat is that this depends on your location and whether students are increasing in your area.

 Advancing From Here